 16 Nicholson Street Gallery is a Glasgow-based, non-profit arts facilitation space run by a curatorial collaborative.
 The gallery was established in 2016 and all organisation and programming is managed by Isabella Shields, Nell Cardozo, and Aga Paulina Młyńczak.

 16NST curates and facilitates events, workshops, talks, mentorship programmes and exhibitions.
 Our aim is to create a dialogue between artists and makers from Scotland and create a network with international artists.
 By introducing and encouraging collaborations between established and emerging artists we hope to develop an inclusive, engaging, and intellectually rich space.

 16NST is a curatorial entity with its core interest in collaboration, critical discussions and discourses.
-In the past, artists have largely been paid through the reception of Hope Scott Trust funds, and our 2021 programme has been principally funded by Creative Scotland.
+In the past, artists have largely been paid through the reception of Hope Scott Trust funds and the receipt of Creative Scotland funding in 2019.
+Our 2021-2022 programme has principally been funded by Creative Scotland.

 Our ground floor space is available for hiring for events.
 Please enquire via email.